mnjore/CNS-Project-1/README.md

 $ python3 traffic.py –f 2 –l 64
 ```

-Where f = first value and l = last value of the number of hosts to which we want to send packets.
+Where f = first value and l = last value of the number of hosts we want to send packets.
+After the successful completion of the above steps, you can see the entropy values on the POX controller terminal.

 4. Launch the DDoS attack on a specific host: